hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 <body/>
 ```

-You can see that I added the `cat` class to my HTML.
-All CSS animations needs two things:
+Let's dig into how I created an animation using the `cat` class I included in the `image_tag` above.
+CSS animations need two things:

 * 1) the animation declaration
 * 2) the keyframes that define which properties get animated, when they get animated, and how they get animated

-In the `cat` class below, notice that the size of the cat is declared (`width: 200px;`.
+In the `cat` class below, notice that the size of the image is declared (`width: 200px;`).
 This only changes the size and doesn't impact the animation.
 You can also see that the animation is declared with 4 properties: `animation: float 4s ease-in-out infinite;`.
 Below that you can see the `@keyframes` block.

 ```css
 .cat {